 The most significant innovation in mobile services in Brazil was the launch of 3G services in November 2007.
 These developed fast, and by May 2012 there were 55.4 million WCDMA connections in Brazil and 10.2 million 3G data terminals (representing 22.6% of total devices).
-3G coverage also increased rapidly to almost 90% of the population in 2012 and the agreements recently signed as part of the auction specify a 3G coverage obligation of 100% of population by 2019.
+3G coverage also increased rapidly to 85% of the municipalities in August 2012 and the agreements recently signed as part of the auction specify a 3G coverage obligation of 100% of municipalities by 2019.